menu icon

 How much salmon per person?

-Serving salmon for a group of people doesn’t have to be tricky.
+Serving salmon to a group of people doesn't have to be tricky.
 A proper portion of salmon per person is 4-6 oz.
-Although if you have some guests with large appetites, you can serve 8 oz. of salmon.
+However, if you have some guests with large appetites, you can serve 8 oz. of salmon.

-Grilled salmon can be tricky but let me help simplify it for you, regardless of what temperature you like to eat your salmon.
-Your salmon is perfectly grilled when you use the tip of a fork and gently press it against the fish, and it easily falls apart.
-If it flakes, it’s done and ready for consumption.
+Grilled salmon can be tricky, but let me help simplify it for you, regardless of your preferred temperature for eating salmon.
+Your salmon is perfectly grilled when you use the tip of a fork and gently press it against the fish, and it falls apart quickly.
+If it flakes, it's done and ready for consumption.

 How do you skin salmon?

-If you only can find salmon with skin on it, there are two options.
+If you can only find salmon with the skin on, there are two options.
 First, ask your fish guy to remove the skin for you.
-Second, use the tip of a sharp chef knife and make an incision in the skin, begin to cut the skin away from you.
+Second, use the tip of a sharp chef's knife to make an incision in the skin, and then begin to cut the skin away from you.
 Once you get about 2-3 inches of skin, hold it as you make a sawing motion until the salmon fillet is removed from the skin.

 Grilled Salmon Sandwich with Corn Salad